Department of Mathematics

 Massachusetts Institute of Technology Teaching Assistant 1979–1983 Northeastern University Instructor 1983 Boston College Instructor 1984–6 Boston College Assistant Professor 1986–93 Boston College Associate Professor 1993–present Boston University Visiting Associate Professor 1993–4, 2000–1 Back to top

-Books Fearless Symmetry: Exposing the Hidden Patterns of Numbers, with Avner Ash.
-Princeton University Press, 2006.
-Reviews.
+Fearless Symmetry: Exposing the Hidden Patterns of Numbers, with Avner Ash.
+Princeton University Press, 2006, paperback 2009.
+Reviews and errata.

 Contributor to Standard Mathematical Tables and Formulæ, Thirty-first Edition, Edited by Daniel Zwillinger, CRC Press, 2003, New York.